September Special - 2 Free Gifts

 Like any job, income is mostly based on your experience working for online companies.
 Usually, you start at a lower rate of about $10 -$12 per hour, which is increased by bonuses based on your teacher rating or the number of classes you take.
 If you have experience and are working in a specific niche, such as business English, as a freelancer, you can charge anything up to $35 per hour to teach English online.

-Government agencies or external bodies, such as Ofqual, ensure reputable TEFL programs are academically rigorous, employ highly qualified instructors, and help students secure TEFL teaching jobs.
+Government agencies or external bodies, such as Ofqual, ensure reputable programs are academically rigorous, employ highly qualified instructors, and help students secure teaching jobs.
 A Level 5 TEFL course is equivalent to a CELTA course at a fraction of the cost giving you the peace of mind that your qualification will be recognised online or abroad.

-One thing to look out for in a TEFL course is that the TEFL company offers an Ofqual-regulated Level 5 TEFL certification.
+One thing to look out for in a TEFL course is that the company offers an Ofqual-regulated Level 5 certification.
 This means the content, teaching, and materials have been scrutinised and are of high quality.

 A qualification regulated by the UK Office for Qualifications and Examinations Regulation (Ofqual) can be awarded to learners.
 Another alternative is an externally accredited certification; however, you should ensure you get at least 120 hours of training, which is the industry benchmark for employers worldwide.

-The TEFL Institute have no other qualification criteria to complete one of our TEFL courses.
-As long as you have a decent level of English and are aged from 18 upwards, you will be eligible to gain your lifetime TEFL certification.
+The TEFL Institute have no other qualification criteria to complete one of our courses.
+As long as you have a decent level of English and are aged from 18 upwards, you will be eligible to gain your lifetime certification.

 The short answer is no. Most employers are happy with the international standard of 120 hours accredited TEFL training.
 This is the International standard in most countries worldwide.

 We suggest people to be at least 16 with a C1 level of English or higher.
 If you’re not sure, we have a free English test.
-We also would recommend people who work on their own initiative as it is an online course and you will need to be your own motivation.
+We also would recommend people who work on their initiative as it is an online course and you will need to be your motivation.

-With all the different TEFL qualifications and hours, choosing the right TEFL course might seem confusing, but it needn’t be!
+With all the different TEFL qualifications and hours, choosing the right course might seem confusing, but it needn’t be!
 We would recommend the industry standard 120-hour over a Level 5 if you fit most of the following criteria:

 You have a minimum of a BA degree in any discipline.